Comedy music: Chance

 The use of chance to combine phrases in musical composition is known as ars combinatoria.
 In the 20th century, this genre is called aleatoric music or chance music.
 An example of this is John Cage's Music of Changes composed in 1951.

 Soggetto cavato

 Soggetto cavato is a technique that substitutes syllables from solmization for letters, creating a musical cryptogram.
 An example of this is the use of the letters ASCH and SCHA Schumann's Carnaval composed in 1835.

 Types

 Parody music

 Parody music is a subgenre of comedy music that incorporates comic or satirical features, and is a reinterpretation of the original it is based upon.

 Bart Baker parodies Nicki Minaj's song – 'Anaconda' – by replacing original lyrics with new ones:

 Peter Schickele composed and performed music allegedly written by the fictional P. D. Q. Bach, the "only forgotten son" of the Bach family.

 Novelty song

-Novelty song is a subgenre of comedy music that is humorous, unique, and original, sounding different from everything else being played in the media.
+Novelty song is a subgenre of comedy music that is humorous, unique and original, sounding different from everything else being played in the media.

-Based on the main character's catchphrase, Bob the Builder's theme song is titled 'Can We Fix It?':
+Examples of novelty song artists include Tom Lehrer and Alan Sherman.